andrasU/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 ```

 The only parameter needed to create a Thing is the free@home device ID, which you can find as sticker on the device.
-The creation of the openHAB channels to operate the free@home device is happening automatically based on the device features detected on-line.
+The creation of the openHAB channels to operate the free@home device is happening automatically based on the device features detected online.

 ## Examples for .items